zeadope-zz/Marlin-DUE/README.md

 WARNING:
 --------
-THIS IS RELEASE CANDIDATE 2 FOR MARLIN 1.0.0
+THIS IS RELEASE CANDIDATE 3 FOR MARLIN 1.0.0

-The configuration is now split in two files Configuration.h for the normal settings Configuration_adv.h for the advanced settings
+Only arduino 1.0 is supported.
+If you are using arduino 0022 or 0023 switch to arduino 1.0.

 Gen7T is not supported.